The IT department creates and maintains electronic accounts that allow people to access college systems and do college work.

-- Students, faculty, and staff accounts come with an email box, personal network storage space, a Unix log on and access to Unix file space, access to the College website and a personal website, and access to ACDATA and Moodle.
+- Students, faculty, and staff (including casual) accounts come with an email box, personal network storage space, a Unix log on and access to Unix file space, access to the College website and a personal website, and access to ACDATA and Moodle.
 Faculty and staff accounts also have a personal/professional profile page on the College website.

-- Alumni can access the College website.
+- Alumni can access the College website and Alumni Directory.

 - Five College students receive an email forwarding address, personal webspace, a Unix log on and file space, and access to Moodle.